AliFlux/universal-preprocessor/README.md

-# Preprocessor JS
+# universal-preprocessor

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Node.js Version](https://img.shields.io/badge/node-%3E%3D%2012.0.0-brightgreen)](https://nodejs.org/)

-A lightweight, zero-dependency JavaScript preprocessor that enables conditional compilation through feature flags.
+A lightweight, zero-dependency universal preprocessor that enables conditional compilation through feature flags.
 Built for developers who need to maintain multiple builds or feature variants of their codebase without complex build tooling.

+## Important Notice
+> **&#9888; Testing Disclaimer**: While this universal-preprocessor supports multiple file formats (JavaScript, TypeScript, Python, HTML, CSS, and plain text), it has been thoroughly tested only with JavaScript files.
+Other file types are supported but may require additional testing in your specific use case.

 ## Overview

-Preprocessor JS provides a simple yet powerful way to conditionally include or exclude code blocks based on feature flags.
+universal-preprocessor provides a simple yet powerful way to conditionally include or exclude code blocks based on feature flags.
 It supports multiple file formats and comment styles, making it versatile for various project types.

 ### Key Benefits